Colleges Turn To Wastewater Testing In An Effort To Flush Out The Coronavirus

 According to an analysis by NPR, Bruder's small private college in Colorado Springs is one of more than 65 U.S. colleges testing wastewater in an effort to monitor coronavirus spread.
 And that number is growing.

-People who have been infected with SARS-CoV-2, which causes COVID-19, shed virus particles through their poop when they go to the bathroom.
-Wastewater monitoring provides an early opportunity to catch the virus because it can detect an infection days before respiratory symptoms show up, and even if they never show up at all, in the case of asymptomatic individuals.
+People who have been infected with SARS-CoV-2, which causes COVID-19, shed virus particles through their feces when they go to the bathroom.
+Wastewater monitoring provides an early opportunity to catch the virus because it can detect an infection days before respiratory symptoms show up, and even if they never show up at all in the case of asymptomatic individuals.

-Across the country, campus outbreaks have shut down in-person classes, led to campus lockdowns and in some cases sent students home.
+Across the country, campus outbreaks have shut down in-person classes, led to campus lockdowns, and in some cases sent students home.
 Communal living and socializing has been a boon to the highly contagious virus, with much of the spread happening in dorms and off-campus housing.

 Dorm wastewater offers an ideal testing scenario for colleges: People often poop where they live; researchers know exactly who lives in each dorm, which narrows down who could be infected; and testing wastewater is cheaper than regularly testing students, even when followed up by more targeting screening.